For High School Teachers | Textbook Supplements | Working Papers on Teaching

 Environmental and Natural Resource Economics:

 Instructors using Environmental and Natural Resource Economics can access supplemental materials, including teaching tips and objectives, chapter review questions, answers to exercises, and web-based exercises.
-The Test Bank includes 20 multiple-choice questions and five essay questions for each chapter.
+The Test Bank includes multiple-choice and essay questions.
 PowerPoint slides of all text figures are also available.
 Contact us for instructor support materials.

 Working Papers on Teaching